 In connection with the closing of the Offering, the Company paid cash finder's fees totaling \$76,000 and issued 844,444 non-transferable warrants, each warrant entitling the holder to acquire one (1) common share of the Company at a price of \$0.09 per common share until June 20, 2019.

 The securities issued in connection with the closing of the Offering are subject to a four-month hold period expiring on October 21, 2017.
-The Offering is subject to the final approval of the TSX Venture Exchange.

 Focus Announces Resignation of Vice-President of Development